Another week, another boat show. My perfect day at the Annapolis Sailboat Show starts early for two reasons (just like the Powerboat Show):

 See boats nobody has seen before

 The Annapolis Sailboat Show is the largest in-water sailboat show in the world.
 As such, it’s a favorite for boatbuilders to show off their latest and greatest creations.
-This year, 16 boats are making their North American debut.
-We’re most stoked to see the Bali 5.8, Windelo 54, and the Xquisite 60 Solar Sail.
+This year, 24 boats are making their North American debut.
+We’re most stoked to see the Bali 5.2, Island Spirit 525e, and Lagoon 60.

 By now I’ve worked up an appetite so it’s time for lunch.